Getting started

 To set up the Piwik PRO tracker, follow these steps:

-1. Extend the PiwikApplication class with your Android application class.
-Use your account address (example: https://example.piwik.pro/) and the site/app ID (Where to find it?)
+PiwikApplicationclass with your Android application class.
+Provide your tracking endpoint URL (the base URL where the SDK posts events, for examplehttps://example.piwik.pro/) and the site/app ID (Where to find it?)

 @Override